JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/gradients.md

 </p></details>
 ```

-This way of computing the gradient has two diadvantages:
+This way of computing the gradient has two disadvantages:
 1. It is slow.
 For a function of ``n`` variables, we need to evaluate the function at least ``n+1`` times to get the whole gradient.
 2. It is not precise.
 We will show this in the next example.